jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Group communications involves various schema to ensure reliable message delivery (amongst the distributed entities).
 This can be in the form of simple point-to-point messaging supported by acknowledgements - such as ACK and NACK messages - to ensure reliable delivery.

 Alternatives could include the use of reliable and secure multicast to provide redundant channels, or the ordering of messages alongside publish-subscribe forms of group communication.
 In such approaches, channels and messages can be encrypted or signed - though this incurs higher transmission and processing overheads.

+Various other measures also fall into this category, such as:
+- Credential management
+- Symmetric/Asymmetric cryptography
+- PKI Cryptosystems
+- Secure key distribution

+####